Imran Khan: Relationship with the military

-Several news reports and scholarly works have described Khan's political career as marked by a perceived closeness to Pakistan's military establishment.
-According to Christopher Clary, Assistant Professor of Political Science at the State University of New York-Albany, Khan entered politics in the mid-1990s in open alliance with former Inter-Services Intelligence (ISI) chief Hamid Gul.
-In 2012, author Fatima Bhutto criticised Khan for "incredible coziness not with the military but with dictatorship," citing his favourable remarks about Muhammad Zia-ul-Haq and support for Pervez Musharraf's 2002 referendum.
+According to Christopher Clary, Assistant Professor of Political Science at the State University of New York-Albany, he entered politics in the mid-1990s in open alliance with former Inter-Services Intelligence (ISI) chief Hamid Gul.
+In 2012, author Fatima Bhutto criticised him for "incredible coziness not with the military but with dictatorship," accusing him of defending General Zia-ul-Haq's legacy and mentioning his support for Pervez Musharraf's 2002 referendum.

-He was also close to former ISI chief Ahmed Shuja Pasha.
+According to Clary, Khan was also "close to another former ISI head, Shuja Pasha".
 Clary said that during the 2014 Tsunami March and sit-in, there were widespread allegations of involvement by then ISI chief Zaheer-ul-Islam.
 Historian Ian Talbot wrote that Khan's role in the 2014 protests was contentious.
-Talbot stated that Khan "denied that he was a military cat’s paw", which he said conflicted with former PTI president Javed Hashmi's claim that the protests were inspired by Pasha.
-Talbot said that Khan's actions, "if not sinister, were reckless", threatening hopes of rebalancing civil–military relations in Pakistan.
+Talbot stated that Khan "denied that he was a military cat's paw", which Talbot said conflicted with former PTI president Javed Hashmi's claim that the protests were inspired by Pasha.
+Talbot said that his actions, "if not sinister, were reckless", threatening hopes of rebalancing civil–military relations in Pakistan.
 He stated that these actions strengthened military authority over civilian power, and that "the army rather than the democratic forces had clearly emerged as a winner in the political crisis that some believed it had secretly orchestrated".

-According to Mohammad Waseem, Professor of Political Science at the Lahore University of Management Sciences, Khan's populist rise was enabled by the military establishment, which sought to counter the PPP and PML(N).
-He said Khan was cultivated by the establishment as an alternative force, with the PTI functioning as a "shadow" Muslim League to attract electables before the 2018 election.
-Waseem said that Khan appealed to middle-class demands to end dynastic politics and came to power not through mass mobilisation, but military support.
-He added that Khan was portrayed at home and abroad as the military's preferred candidate, fuelling opposition claims that he was "selected" rather than elected.
+According to Mohammad Waseem, Professor of Political Science at the Lahore University of Management Sciences, his populist rise was enabled by the military establishment, which sought to counter the PPP and PML (N).
+Waseem said he was cultivated by the establishment as an alternative force, with the PTI functioning as a "shadow" Muslim League to attract electables before the 2018 election.
+Waseem said that he appealed to middle-class demands to end dynastic politics and came to power not through mass mobilisation, but military support.
+He added that he was portrayed at home and abroad as the military's preferred candidate, fuelling opposition claims that he was "selected" rather than elected.